zbentley/classeur-api-client/doc/tutorials/DeveloperGuide.md

 To run integration tests, that actually talk to the API, do the following:

 1. Add information to `test/asset/private/integration-test-resources.json`.
-	- In addition to your Classeur user ID and API key, add the path to an existent file for `existentFile` and an existent folder _with at least one file in it_ to `existentFolder`.
+	- In addition to your Classeur user ID and API key, add the ID of an existent file for `existentFile` and an existent folder _with at least one file in it_ to `existentFolder`.
-	- `existentEmptyFolder` can be left alone; it is not yet used.
 2. Run the tests against the real API: `grunt test:integration`.
 	- The tests are the same when run as unit tests or integration tests; the only difference is whether they run against a stubbed REST client or a real one.